xiupos/maplibre-gl-sample-svelte-control/README.md

 ## Credits

-This project is based on [the MapLibre GL JS documentation](https://maplibre.org/maplibre-gl-js/docs/).
+This project is based on [the MapLibre GL JS documentation](https://maplibre.org/maplibre-gl-js/docs/) and [the Svelte documentation](https://svelte.dev/docs/).

 ## License